elliotnunn/supermario/readme.md

 files to a branch in a git repository, and the second does the opposite.
 Detailed help is available by running each with the `-h` switch.

+By default, worktrees will be placed in `worktree/` (Git-ignored).
+I suggest naming worktrees in lowercase to help avoid confusion with patchset names, which are capitalised.

 # Building

 To build the sources, check out BuildCubeE (soon to be renamed).